 The economy overarches the industry, its operating environments and the company.
 Changes in the economy have an impact on all the environments via fluctuation in the consumer price index, GDP growth, capital expenditure, etc. Fluctuation in the economy, combined with trends occurring in the operating environments and industry, make industry information ever important because businesses can use the information to gain a better understanding of their industry’s life cycle and unlock a wealth of knowledge.
 Understanding the industry’s life cycle will provide businesses with greater insight into the industry’s product strategy, growth prospects, opportunities and challenges, and its supply chain.

 The remaining influential environments, such as natural resources and the world, do not have a direct influence on a company’s revenue, cost or profits, but can indirectly influence those results via the operating environments (e.g. weather, war, world prices, social attitudes, etc.).

 The takeaway here should be that no company, and consequently no industry, operates in isolation.
 It is all interconnected and the purpose of industry information is to provide you with credible data and analysis to connect the dots.

 “No industry operates in isolation; it is part of a chain of suppliers and customers each with different operating conditions, threats and opportunities…”

-Phil Ruthven, Found and Chairman of IBISWorld
+Phil Ruthven, Founder and Director of IBISWorld